 Emsculpt for Diastasis Recti + Other Ab Separation Treatments

-Reconstriuctive surgery, physical therapy, and Emsculpt for diastasis recti are all effective treatments for abdominal separation after pregnancy.
+Reconstructive surgery, physical therapy, and Emsculpt for diastasis recti are all effective treatments for abdominal separation after pregnancy.
 Learn more about each option to discover which treatment is right for you.

 When abdominal separation does not resolve on its own, medical intervention may be necessary.
 Surgery, physical therapy, and Emsculpt for Diastasis Recti all seek to restore the rectus abdominis muscles back to their midline.

-Physical Therapy for Diastis Recti
+Physical Therapy for Diastasis Recti

 Physical therapy or physiotherapy may be successful for treating mild cases of abdominal separation.
-The therapy seeks to restore the muscles that were damaged during pregnancy by strengthening the core and targeting the deep muscles of abdominal wall and pelvic floor.
+The therapy seeks to restore the muscles that were damaged during pregnancy by strengthening the core and targeting the deep muscles of the abdominal wall and pelvic floor.

 Surgery for Diastasis Recti

 Ab separation is usually treated with a tummy tuck.
-However, this condition is often not covered by medical insurance, which consider the tummy tuck a cosmetic, thus elective procedure.
+However, this condition is often not covered by medical insurance, which considers the tummy tuck a cosmetic, thus an elective procedure.

 Emsculpt for Diastasis Recti

 Emsculpt is a new body contouring treatment that enhances muscle mass and tone.
 The novel therapy utilizes HIFEM or Highly Focused Electromagnetic Energy to stimulate powerful muscle contractions.
 A single, 30-minute treatment induces 20,000 contractions in the abdomen.

 Besides chiseling the abdomen for a washboard stomach, Emsculpt can strengthen the core.
-Treatments target the major muscles of the abdmonial wall, including those involved in diastasis recti.
-Supramaximal contractions encourage the body to rejuvenate the rectus abdomenus muscles, making them bigger and stronger.
+Treatments target the major muscles of the abdominal wall, including those involved in diastasis recti.
+Supramaximal contractions encourage the body to rejuvenate the rectus abdomen muscles, making them bigger and stronger.

-Emsculpt Near Me
+Emsculpt Near Me in Massachusetts

 SCHEDULE A FREE EMSCULPT CONSULTATION

-Please call (774) 260-5670 or fill out the form below.
+Please call 508 947-2852 or fill out the form below.

 By submitting this form you agree to be contacted via phone/text/email.